garrandall/popular-music-data/tracks/it-s-a-new-day--part-1-----part-2--james-brown.md

 Good god!
-Never get too confident so it's nothing you want to know Because that's the time, you lose your thing, then you got to blow You know i got what it takes to be the untold boss
+Never get too confident so it's nothing you want to know Because that's the time, you lose your thing, then you got to blow You know I got what it takes to be the untold boss
 You gotta use it carefully and it can't be a total...
 Hit me now!
 Good god, kill it!
 Yeah!
 Good god!
 Fellas!
-Can i get some help?
+Can I get some help?
-Can i get some help?
+Can I get some help?
 Look for me some help!
-Can i get a witness?
+Can I get a witness?
-Shall i need a witness?
+Shall I need a witness?
-Shall i need a witness?
+Shall I need a witness?
-I, i, i, i need a witness!
+I, i, i, I need a witness!
-Can i get a witness?
+Can I get a witness?
 I want a witness over there!
-Can i get a witness?
+Can I get a witness?
 I want a witness over here!
 I'm a witness right here!
 I'm a witness over there!